The New Moon Solar Eclipse Is Telling Us To Listen First, Act Later

 New moons signal new beginnings.
 But December 14's new moon, which occurs in the sign of Sagittarius, is especially powerful.
-It will be met with a total solar eclipse at around 11 a.m.
-EST, and it's ushering in big, big changes for our future.
+It will be met with a total solar eclipse and it's ushering in big, big changes for our future.

 A total solar eclipse is what happens when the new moon passes directly between the sun and the Earth, blocking out the sun's light completely.
 "The energies of this eclipse will be expansive and stimulating, and we will be pulled to try something different and adventurous," says Leslie Hale, psychic astrologer at Keen.com.
 "In astrology, a solar eclipse can be something of a turning point — decisions made at this point can have long lasting implications in the future."